JohnathanKhoa/learn-a-word-openai/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-TODO: Implement a streaming/messaging service for users to subscribe with their email and get a word of the day to their inbox
+TODO: Implement an email service for users to subscribe with their email and get a word of the day to their inbox

+options: RabbitMQ, AWS SQS